 Direct Payments are money paid to people with assessed care needs so that they can choose, arrange and pay for their own care services.
 Direct Payments make it possible for people to have more choice and control over the type of help and support they need.

 Direct Payments can also be used to pay for some of your care while Social Care Services arrange the rest.
-This is a good way to see if a Direct Payment is what you want.

 The Direct Payment Advisory Scheme in Somerset is provided for the County Council by an organisation called Enham.
 This is their latest newsletter.